 For most people, glucose is your primary source of energy, making it one of the most important substances in the body.
 Unfortunately, there are instances when the body is not able to properly regulate glucose expenditure, exposing you to a variety of conditions, which include hypoglycemia.
 Relatively, hypoglycemia is not a dangerous condition, as long as you listen to what your body is trying to tell you.

-However, there are instances that it may cause extreme complications, which may endanger your life and the lives of the people around you.
-Severe attacks of hypoglycemia, especially in undiagnosed or unregulated diabetics, may cause seizures, blackouts and fainting spells.
-If you’re driving or walking to work, these unexpected blackouts and loss of all motor functions may cause fatal accidents, which may lead to fatal repercussions.1
+However, there are instances when it may cause extreme complications, which may endanger your life and the lives of the people around you.
+Severe attacks of hypoglycemia, especially in undiagnosed or unregulated diabetics, may cause seizures, blackouts and fainting spells.1 If you’re driving or walking to work, these unexpected blackouts and loss of all motor functions may cause fatal accidents, which may lead to fatal repercussions.2

 What Are the Risk Factors for Hypoglycemia?

 Like other diseases, certain people are more susceptible to hypoglycemia than others.
 The risk depends on various external and internal factors, some of which are rooted in their interference with the body’s insulin production and energy expenditure.
 If you think you may be suffering from hypoglycemia, here are some of the risk factors that you should be looking out for: